Contact ESA Helpline

 I’m getting Jobseeker’s Allowance – can I still get ESA?

-You must also be below the age to withdraw a state pension in order to qualify for ESA, so you must consider these criteria before applying to obtain ESA.
+You must also be below the age to withdraw a state pension in order to qualify for the financial aid, so you must consider these criteria before applying to obtain ESA.

 Can I still work while getting ESA?